 So maintaining an optimal level – not too high and not too low – of blood sugar is an important part of diabetes management.

 By some estimates, 25% of modern medicines are derived from plants – and only 5% to 15% of total plants on Earth have been studied for their medicinal benefits.
-The SugaREX formula contains several vitamins, minerals, and plant-derived compounds which various studies appear to show improve blood sugar levels.
+The SugaREX formula contains several vitamins, minerals, and plant-derived compounds, which various studies appear to show improve blood sugar levels.

 SugaREX or SugarEX?

 Some may choose to pronounce the name SugarEX since sugar is an actual word and may make more sense for some.
 The spelling of both words is identical except where the emphasis is placed.
 Why does the Diverxin company spell it SugaREX?
 It's a play on words?
-Since “RX” is the abbreviation for a prescription, spelling it this way gives one the idea the supplement is the prescription for your high blood sugar levels.
+Since “RX” is the abbreviation for a prescription, spelling it this way gives one the idea that the supplement is the prescription for high blood sugar levels.
 Obviously, we are discussing a supplement here and not a prescription medication.

 What Are The Ingredients in Diverxin SugaREX Formula?

 |Vitamin E (d-alpha tocopheryl acetate)||15 IU (10 mg)||50%|